maythazin5/TipCalculator/README.md

 The following **additional** features are implemented:

 - [X] List anything else that you can get done to improve the app functionality!
-- [X] Added feature to change theme color
+- [X] Added new feature to change theme color

 ## Video Walkthrough